lisamarieandersson/dictionary/README.md

-# Test assignment with Vitest 🌻
+# Test assignment with Vitest and React Testing Library 🌻

 ## Introduction